You are viewing the global institutional website

 Institutional architecture

 Exodus & Resilience operates under an institutional architecture articulated across three complementary levels.
 The strategic direction of the ecosystem corresponds to a coordinating entity registered in the United States.
-The execution of each territorial program corresponds to a local host or implementing entity with accredited institutional experience in its jurisdiction.
+The execution of each chapter corresponds to its specific institutional context, with partners and support mechanisms communicated when formally confirmed.

-The Acarigua program is executed through a formalized institutional alliance with the Fundación Museo de Arte Acarigua-Araure, a Venezuelan regional cultural institution with presence since 1988.
-The foundation acts as implementing entity for the program in its local jurisdiction.
+The Acarigua chapter is articulated with the Fundación Museo de Arte Acarigua-Araure, a Venezuelan regional cultural institution with presence since 1988, as territorial partner for the program’s cultural, educational and documentary development.

-No reference to tax deductibility should be understood as tax advice.
+No reference to contributions, support structures or tax treatment should be understood as tax advice.
 Each donor must consult their own tax advisors and confirm the applicable mechanism before making a contribution.

 See donor transparency (framework page)